datstartup/ubuntuopenbox/_posts/2019-11-01-upgrade-Debian-from-9-to-10-Stretch-to-Buster.md

 "Fail to execute child process "/usr/lib/x86_64-linux-gnu/xfce4/exo-compose-mail-1" (file or directory not found)" {: .notice--danger}

-A quick search turned out that I had the file in the system, just not in the directory it supposed to be.
+A quick search turned up that I had the file in the system, just not in the directory it was supposed to be.

 ```bash
 $ dpkg -S exo-compose-mail-1
 libexo-helpers: /usr/share/xfce4/exo-1/exo-compose-mail-1
 ```

-So I created a symlink as a workaround and was able to send attachment again.
+So I created a symlink as a workaround and was able to send the attachment again.

 ```bash
 sudo ln -s /usr/share/xfce4/exo-1/exo-compose-mail-1 /usr/lib/x86_64-linux-gnu/xfce4/exo-1/
 ```